wso2/kubernetes-apim/advanced/pattern-3/README.md

     Here, one of the following storage options is required to persist MySQL DB data.

-    * Using Azurefiles on AKS,
+    * Using Azure Files on AKS,
         ```
         kubectl apply -f <KUBERNETES_HOME>/azure/rbac.yaml
         kubectl apply -f <KUBERNETES_HOME>/azure/mysql-storage-class.yaml